dashpay/docs/introduction/how-to-buy.rst

-  changeNOW allows users to directly exchange one crypto asset for another without creating any account, albeit with a higher markup than most exchanges.
-ShapeShift supports Dash and over 75 other cryptocurrencies.
+  changeNOW allows users to directly exchange one crypto asset for another without creating any account, albeit with a higher markup than most exchanges. changeNOW supports Dash and over 75 other cryptocurrencies.

 Godex